 A lot, it turns out, especially when it means trying to be the sleuth who can say they’ve finally discovered the identity of D.B.
 Cooper.
 The enigmatic outlaw touched off “the holy grail” of American mysteries” in 1971 when he donned sunglasses, business suit and skinny black tie to hijack a Seattle-bound passenger plane and parachute away with $200,000.

 The four-part Netflix series, “D.B.
 Cooper: Where Are You?!” picks through some of the best-known theories about Cooper’s identity.
-Available July 13, the series also introduces viewers to a cavalcade of D.B.
-Cooper hunters, some who have dedicated their lives, reputations or personal fortunes to make a case for their preferred suspect.
+Available July 13, the series also introduces viewers to a cavalcade of amateur D.B.
+Cooper hunters, some who have dedicated their lives and reputations to make a case for their preferred suspect.

 “The only person more famous than D.B.
 Cooper is the person who finds him,” Geoffrey Gray, author of “Skyjack: The Hunt for D.B Cooper,” says in the series.

 Was Robert W. Rackstraw, a Vietnam vet from the Santa Cruz area, Cooper?
-And was he also a freelance pilot who worked for the CIA, for decades — before and after the jump?
-He’s the suspect vigorously promoted by former CBS newsman, award-winning author and TV producer Thomas J. Colbert.
+And was he also a freelance pilot who worked for the CIA, for decades, before and after the jump?
+He’s the suspect vigorously promoted by Thomas J. Colbert — a former CBS newsman, police trainer, TV producer and award-winning Cooper author.
 He and his 40-member volunteer cold case team describe their quest as a “historic fight for the truth.”

 But somewhere over the wilderness of Washington or Oregon, he executed the ultimate “badass” move by jumping out of the plane at night and in the middle of a rain storm.
 Maybe he crashed to earth and died, but most “Cooperites” like to believe he escaped with his money.
 The nondescript face of the hijacker in the police sketch also prompted an avalanche of calls from people saying that their co-worker, neighbor, brother, father or ex-husband was Cooper.